 Stage 5.
 Corporate brand style

-When the logo is ready, the color palette is chosen, and other visual elements are prepared, it’s time to unite them into harmonic corporate style.
+When the logo is ready, the color palette is chosen, and other visual elements are prepared, it’s time to unite them into a harmonic corporate style.
 It is required when a designer works on branding for companies providing services.
-Various attributes can become a branded item depending on a type of a company.
+Various attributes can become a branded item depending on a type of company.
 There are some common brand items which are used by different companies: